-- Explain how your web hook works.
+- Explain how your webhook works.

 - Did you do something extra besides the fundamental requirements?
 Explain them.

-The grade for this assignment is F (fail), Fx (fail, with options to complement) and P (pass).
-We will take note of your effort and give you grades like P-, P or P+ that could affect your final grade on this course.
-We will look at the structure of the API and the code, how easy your API is to understand, the extent of your effort, and the easiness for the examiner to test your solution.
+The grade for this assignment is F (fail), Fx (fail, with options to improve), and P (pass).
+We will take note of your effort and give you grades like P-, P, or P+ that could affect your final grade on this course.
+We will look at the "linguistic design" and "structure" of the API and the code, how easy your API is to understand, the extent of your effort, and the easiness for the examiner to test your solution.